richardjharris/yomikun-database/notes/future_ideas.md

 {{nihongo|'''Natsume Sōseki'''|夏目 漱石|extra=9 February 1867&nbsp;– 9 December 1916}}, born '''{{nihongo|Natsume Kin'nosuke|夏目 金之助}}''', was a [[Japanese people|Japanese]] novelist.
 He is best known around the world for his novels ''[[Kokoro]]'', ''[[Botchan]]'', ''[[I Am a Cat]]'', ''[[Kusamakura (novel)|Kusamakura]]'' and his unfinished work ''[[Light and Darkness (novel)|Light and Darkness]]''.
 He was also a scholar of [[British literature]] and writer of [[haiku]], ''[[Kanshi (poetry)|kanshi]]'', and [[fairy tale]]s.
 From 1984 until 2004, his portrait appeared on the front of the Japanese [[Banknotes of the Japanese yen|1000 yen note]].

  ^ no extra argument here! oops... what a pain...

+ ---

+Code to handle PSEUDO ('Born ....') lines is TBD, so we don't capture the real name.

+## Improving splitting

+Splitting uses name_dict which internally uses JMNEdict.
+It could use RomajiDB even for romaji=False, for more coverage.
+Example is 吉田(よしだ), missing from jmnedict I think?

+We currently match biggest surname possible.
+We should prefer a split that matches both mei/sei together if available.

+An example is 和田慎二 (wada shinji)
+ - jmnedict matches 和田 as わだし only
+ - therefore we split, but んじ is not valid?

+`try_to_swap_names` could also be improved by consulting the name DB instead o abusing split.

+---

+Not sure if RomajiDB has multiple readings used in find_split_point.

+## Other items

+ * In make_gender_dict, if we have gender-tagged entries in `dict`, we should consider forcing use of hits-based gender determination, or making it contribute more.

+ * In romaji_to_hiragana_messy, we don't try to handle ē -> ei in the same way as o.
+The whole thing is hacky though, there's rarely a good reason to use this function!